Sign up for an Award

 this round’s supported by iF social projects in 2019.

-Over 200 million women and girls worldwide are genital mutilated.
-Every year another 3.5 million girls are added against their will.
+More than 200 million girls and women suffer from genital mutilation.
+And every year another 3.5 million girls are added to this number against their will.
 Female genital mutilation (FGM) has nothing to do with religion, culture or tradition.
-It's a crime.
-It's horrific.
-It's unacceptable.
-Human rights activist and supermodel Waris Dirie has been fighting this crime for years.
-At the age of 5 she herself became a victim of FGM.
-Together with British label Coco de Mer and photographer Rankin, Waris and her Desert Flower Foundation have declared war on FGM.
-"Our mission is to eradicate FGM and empower women that they can lead a more self-determined life", Waris says.
+It is an unacceptable crime.
+The human rights activist and supermodel Waris Dirie has been fighting against this crime for years.
+At the age of five, she herself was the victim of FGM.
+Together with the British label Coco de Mer and the photographer Rankin, Waris and her Desert Flower Foundation have declared war on FGM: „Our mission is to eradicate FGM and empower women to lead self-determined lives.“

-"This project combines wildlife and culture preservation to end poverty and to develop a functioning and self-organized conservacy in the Maasai ancestral land.
-It's a perfect example of a strong community with a great idea."
+„This project combines the protection of wild animals and the preservation of culture in order to put an end to poverty and to develop a functioning, self-organized protected area in the land of the Maasai.
+It is the perfect example of a strong community with a fantastic idea.“

-"Poverty is a trap because children born to poor parents are likely to grow up to be poor adults.
-Fighting poverty through design is a powerful new way of thinking about development issues.
-Greco Design initiative shows that design thinking is a powerful new way to reduce poverty."
+„Poverty is a trap that is hard to escape from because the children of poor parents usually grow up to be poor adults.
+Fighting poverty through design is a powerful new strategy.
+This fantastic initiative by Greco Design makes this very clear.”